seanhurwitz/dap-challenge-end-month-1/README.md

 **NB**: When creating a monster, you only need to pass through a name.
 The method itself should set hp, atk and def values by fetching a different random number between from 10 to 20 for each one (hint: Math.random)

+### Monster Attacking Algorithm

+An example:

+MONSTER A: 30 ATK

+MONSTER B: 20 DEF, 20 HP

+We could just have the attacking monster's ATK minus the defending monster's DEF go straight to the HP of the defending monster.
+For example: A Attacks B: 30 - 20 = 10 damage, and 20 - 10 is 10.
+And that will be the remaining HP of the defending monster.
+But let's make it more complicated just because!
+The net damage dealt will be Monster A's ATK less Monster B's DEF, multiplied by 1 minus the ratio of monster B's DEF to monster A's ATK:

+So if A attacks, you take (30-20)x(1- (20/30)) = 10x(1/3) = 3 (ROUND DOWN)

+ONE MORE THING: Every attack has a one in seven chance of a critical hit, whereby the net damage is tripled.
+So if the above was a critical hit, then the damage is 9, not 6.

 ## Tech Stack

 - nodejs, duh...